 Did you catch our previous post, The Importance of Strong Oral Language Skills & Language for Literacy Success?
-We discussed how to create a high quality oral language program to foster a high quality learning environment and the importance of consolidating oral language skills between the home and school.
+We discussed how to create a high quality oral language program to foster a high quality learning environment and the importance of improving and consolidating oral language skills between the home and school.
 In this three part series we will break down the components required to enable your students to become successful, confident and champion readers, so let’s jump into blog two in the series.

 Why is the Systematic Teaching of Oral Language Skills so important?

 It seems everyone has an opinion on children’s literacy.
 A recent article in The West Australian reported a concerning trend of children entering schools with low oral language skills which is having an impact on the literacy and learning levels.